Another-Axiom/GT_CustomMapExample/Luau/Docs.md

 -   Check if a player is the **master client** or **entity authority**
 -   Get their **position**, **rotation**, and **player materials**.

+Scripts can also manipulate the local players velocity using the functions below `setPlayerVelocity(velocity: Vec3)` `getPlayerVelocity()`

 ### **Player Materials**

 You can control how players appear using the `playerMaterial` property.
 This property is an integer corresponding to different material types (normal, tagged, infected, frozen, etc.):